berachain/beacon-kit/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/paradigmxyz/reth?token=c24SDcMImE)][codecov] -->
 <!-- [![Telegram Chat][tg-badge]][tg-url] -->

-**A modular and customizable consensus layer framework for Ethereum based blockchains**
+**A modular and customizable consensus layer for Ethereum based blockchains**

 ![](.github/assets/banner.png)

 ## What is BeaconKit?

-BeaconKit is a novel framework that leverages the Cosmos-SDK to build a modular, customizable consensus layer for Ethereum based blockchains.
-It focuses on providing an extremely developer friendly way to spin up Ethereum Virtual Machine based blockchains, control / add consensus rules, while ensuring 100% compatibilty with existing Ethereum tooling.
+BeaconKit introduces an innovative framework that utilizes the Cosmos-SDK to create a flexible, customizable consensus layer tailored for Ethereum-based blockchains.
+The framework offers the most user-friendly way to build and operate an EVM blockchain, while ensuring a functionally identical execution environment to that of the Ethereum Mainnet.

+You've heard of EVM Compatibility, then EVM Equivalence, and now with BeaconKit, we introduce *EVM Identicality*.

 ## Supported Execution Clients